-THE BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR ON PROPOSALS 1 AND 2

-BOARD OF DIRECTORS 1 PROPOSAL To elect three Directors, each to serve three-year terms; YOUR VOTE RECOMMENDS ١. to elect tillee bilectors, each to serve tillee-year terms, FOR WITHHOLD • 1.01 Albert Adams FOR 1.02 John Kyees FOR 1.03 John M. Roth FOR 2.
-To approve the selection of PricewaterhouseCoopers LLP as the Company's independent accountants for the fiscal year ending December 31, 2022; and Company's FOR AGAINST ABSTAIN FOR 3.
+TI THE BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR ON PROPOSALS 1 AND 2 PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
+To elect four Directors, each to serve a three-year term; 1004 (012 FOR WITHHOLD • 1.01 Brad Brutocao FOR 1.02 Alexis DePree 1.03 Rick Doody FOR FOR 1.04 Andrea Hyde FOR 2. .
+To approve the selection of PricewaterhouseCoopers LLP as the Company's independent accountants ending December 31, 2023; and FOR \Box AGAINST ABSTAIN FOR 3. .
 To transact such other business as may properly come before the meeting.
-You must register to attend the meeting online and/or participate at www.pro Authorized Signatures - Must be completed for your instructions to be executed.
+You must register to attend the meeting online and/or participate at v www.proxydocs.com/ARHS Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should authority.
-Corporations should provide full name of corporation and title of authorized officer significant provides the second provides of the second uld sign.
-Trust tees, a dministrator s, etc., should d include title Siç gnature (and Title if applicable) Date Signature (if held jointly) Date
+If held in joint tenancy, all per Corporations should provide full name of corporation and title of authorized officer signing sons should sign.
+Trustees, administrators, e etc., should incl ude title an d authority.
+Corporations should provide run name of corporation and title of authorized officer signing the Froxy/ vote Politi.
+Si ignature (and Title if applicable) Date Signature (if held jointly) Date